Meet the 2020 Nominee

 SW Board of Directors Nominees

-I am married and have three children, Nick (11), Nora (7), and Graham (2).
+I am married and have 4 children, Nick (13), Nora (9), and Graham (4), and Grace (1).
 I enjoy traveling with my family, and taking the time to experience new things with them.
 I also enjoy riding bicycle, walking, and volunteering through my church.

 SE Board of Directors Nominees

 Jason Eblen, FM Ambulance

 Hello, I am Jason Eblen and am asking for your vote in support of my reelection as a director in the southeast region of the North Dakota EMS Association.
 I began my EMS career in high school as a first responder, followed by state ECT certification, NREMT-Intermediate certification, and finally certification as a paramedic and community paramedic.
 I currently serve full-time with F-M Ambulance in Fargo, ND as a Clinical Learning & Development Specialist.
 In this position, I support several areas of our agency.
 I work with our patient care reporting, data/analytics, quality improvement / quality assurance, protocol development, staff training & development, maintaining the clinical / informatics aspect of our biomedical equipment, coordinate the operational aspects of our community paramedic program, and serve as our rural liaison to Harwood Fire & Rescue.
 I am a member of SIM-ND’s education team through Sanford Health in Fargo and provide simulation education to providers throughout our region & state.
 While my current position centers around supporting our full-time staff, I do still get the opportunity to fuel my passion for patient care getting out and about on ambulance calls when our “A” team gets busy.
 Outside of my full-time work environment, I am also volunteer at Harwood Fire & Rescue as a paramedic and serve on their board of directors as vice president.